twofortyfouram/android-toast-setting-plugin-for-locale/README.md

 [![Build Status](https://travis-ci.org/twofortyfouram/android-toast-setting-plugin-for-locale.png?branch=master)](https://travis-ci.org/twofortyfouram/android-toast-setting-plugin-for-locale)

 # Overview
 [Locale](https://play.google.com/store/apps/details?id=com.twofortyfouram.locale) allows developers to create plug-in conditions and settings.
 The android-toast-setting-plugin-for-locale implements an example plug-in setting.
-This project is the final layer of the [Locale Developer Platform documentation](http://www.twofortyfouram.com/developer).
+This project is the final layer of the [Locale Developer Platform](http://www.twofortyfouram.com/developer).

-Although there are multiple ways to approach building a plug-in, we recommend forking this project as the starting point.
+Although there are multiple ways to approach building a plug-in setting, we recommend forking this project as the starting point.

 # Compatibility